 In August 2017, Hurricane Harvey made landfall in Southeast Texas, devastating much of the Houston area with high winds and flooding.
-At the time, Digital Check pledged to donate $1 to Harvey relief efforts for each new scanner we sold through the end of that year – eventually amounting to tens of thousands of dollars all told.Last week, we followed through with some hands-on effort, as several members of the Digital Check team were in Houston volunteering with the same charities to whom we had sent our donation money a year ago.
+At the time, Digital Check pledged to donate $1 to Harvey relief efforts for each new scanner we sold through the end of that year – eventually amounting to tens of thousands of dollars.This fall, we followed through with some hands-on effort, as several members of the Digital Check team were in Houston volunteering with the same charities to whom we had sent our donation money a year ago.
 These were Eight Days of Hope (8DOH) and SBP (formerly Saint Bernard Project) – two grassroots organizations that both formed in the aftermath of Hurricane Katrina in 2005 and have stayed active in disaster recovery and rebuilding efforts ever since.

 Why did we pick these two charities specifically?
 One reason was that we wanted to find organizations for whom our contribution could make a noticeable difference.
 The “standard” thing to do would have been to simply write a check to the Red Cross or Habitat for Humanity and be done with it.

 So, for a company our size to make its contribution really count, we looked for local and regional organizations who depend on the kind of support, both monetary and otherwise, that we could offer.
-These charities have specific projects that you can “see” and “touch,” helping individual homeowners and businesses get back on their feet long after the floodwaters have receded.Our first project, with Eight Days of Hope, is a flood-damaged house in League City, Texas, about two-thirds of the way from downtown to the Gulf of Mexico.
+These charities have specific projects that you can “see” and “touch,” helping individual homeowners and businesses get back on their feet long after the floodwaters have receded.Our first project, with Eight Days of Hope, is a flood-damaged house in League City, Texas, about two-thirds of the way from the downtown area to the Gulf of Mexico.
 At 6 a.m., 1,500-plus 8DOH volunteers gather at a church for breakfast and a message of encouragement, before heading out into the city for their various assignments.
-Most of the volunteers have come in from other states, traveling at their own expense and sleeping on cots in the church and a vacant big-box store rented out for the purpose.
+Most of the volunteers have come in from other states, traveling at their own expense and sleeping on cots in the church and/or a vacant big-box store rented out for this purpose.
 Before we go, the group leader makes a plea for any experienced tradespeople to raise their hands and volunteer to lead individual teams; we’ll soon find out why that’s important.

-One thing that’s striking as you drive through the neighborhoods is how “normal” everything looks from the outside – houses all still standing, a dark waist-high line on some of the buildings serving as the only external indicator that anything is out of place.
+One thing that’s striking as you drive through the neighborhoods is how “normal” everything looks from the outside – houses still standing, a solitary dark waist-high line on some of the buildings serving as the only external indicator that anything is out of place.

 As we’re finishing up with the living room floor, the SBP team leader explains that the process of fully rebuilding from a hurricane takes years, not months.
 It’s a fitting message to end our project.Some people have asked us, “Why are you still focused on Hurricane Harvey?
 There have been other hurricanes this year, and those are more recent!”
 The answer is that – just like our team leader said – the recovery isn’t over as soon as the bulldozers have cleared the streets and the TV cameras have gone away.
 It’s easy to think that’s the case from afar, but in truth, the immediate cleanup is just the first step in a very long process.
 We learned that Houston is short by 60,000 skilled contractors necessary to complete the restoration work from Harvey.
-That means that tens of thousands of people are still displaced from their homes.
+That means tens of thousands of people are still displaced from their homes.

 In other words, the beginning of the process gets all the attention, but the rest is no less urgent.
 In fact, finishing the job might be the hardest part, since so many people have moved on to the latest emergency in the news.
-But if everything gets halfway done – nothing gets all the way done.
+But if everything gets halfway done, nothing gets all the way done.